liangdrew/wattpoll/README.md

 ```
 curl -X POST -d '{
-    "storyId": "107474356",              // Optional but good to have
+    "storyId": "107474356",              // Optional, but good to have
     "partId": "404628388",               // Required
     "choice": "Rich Poirier",            // Required
-    "choiceId": 2,                       // Required, it's id of the selected choice
+    "choiceId": 2,                       // Required, it is the ID of the selected choice
     "username": "clover"                 // Optional - only include if user is logged in
 }' "localhost:8081/polls/vote"
 ```